 Grandparents Cannot Obtain Custody of a Child From a Parent in Arizona

 Arizona law allows only a parent to commence a child custody hearing.
-Does that statute prevent a court from awarding custody to a grandparent?
+Does that statute prevent a court from awarding grandparental custody?
 Does it depend on whether a parent currently has custody?
 In the case, Marshall v.
 Superior Court, 701 P.2d 567 (Ariz.
 1985) the Arizona Supreme Court addressed these questions.

 Facts of the Case

 Mother and Father had a daughter.
 Both asked for custody, and the court awarded it to Mother.
 The child custody order prevented her from removing the child from Arizona without court permission.
 It also required her to complete alcohol counseling, which she did in November 1984.

 The court gave Father and his mother (“Paternal Grandmother”) visitation rights.
 In December 1984, Mother asked the court for permission to move to Washington with the child.
 Father and Paternal Grandmother responded.

 They asked the court to give them temporary custody of the child instead.
 The mother argued that the statutes do not authorize grandparental custody of a child if a parent has physical custody.